Platform

 3. Reveal hidden anomalies with Dynamic Segmentation

-To make sure you discover all anomalies throughout your data, Validio also offers Dynamic Segmentation.
+To make sure you discover all anomalies throughout your data, Validio also offers Segmentation.
 This automatically splits large datasets into segments to reveal anomalies that would otherwise be hidden when only looking at the larger dataset.
 This helps to pinpoint the exact segment a problem surfaces in, enabling you to perform root-cause analysis much quicker.

 Dynamic Segmentation is powerful not only for its ability to detect hard-to-find anomalies—it also offers immediate root-cause analysis by pinpointing what segment a problem surfaces in.